chyoon2/Super-Galactic-Age-Calculator/Readme.md

 Input: "Sex: M Race: Hispanic/Lainx"
 Output: N/A

-* Behavior: The program outputs the remaining years until the user reaches life expectancy.
+* Behavior: The program takes the remaining life expectancy and calculates the remaining life expectancy on each planet.
-Input: "Sex: M Race: Hispanic/Lainx"
+Input: "Age:30 Sex: M Race: Hispanic/Lainx"
-Output: "You have are expected to live 50 more years.
+Output: "Earth 30 Mercury: 455 Venus: 76 Mars: 25 Jupiter: 1"

-* Behavior: If the input age is greater than the life expectancy, the program outputs the number of years the user lived past the expectancy
+* Behavior: If the input age is greater than the life expectancy, the program calculates the number of years the user lived past the expectancy
 Input: "100" "Sex: M Race: Hispanic/Lainx"
-Output: "You have surpassed your life expectancy by 20 years.
+Output: NA

+* Behavior: The program calculates the number of years lived past the expectancy on each planet.
+Input: "Age:100 Sex: M Race: Hispanic/Lainx"
+Output: "Earth 20 Mercury: 210 Venus: 25 Mars: 13 Jupiter: 2"

 ## Known Bugs